 Workshops

-I also offer in-house workshops for any groups or organisations wanting to learn more about visual learning and communications.
+I also offer in-house tailored workshops for groups or organisations wanting to learn more about visual learning and communications.
 This program of visual learning can also be used in any group learning situation (even in break out sessions at Conferences) and does not have to focus on science, but any topic, for any age group, in any office or conference location!
-You can see more about my Workshops.
+My sketchnote workshops are tailored to your specific visual needs and interests and NO DRAWING experience is necessary.
+You can see more about my Visual Workshops and Contact me.

 Making a comm-ocean!